-While Prescott Russell locals view farmland as something we just buy or sell to expand our growing capacity or make a prudent retirement decision, the reality of today’s farming transactions is that pricing, demand and interest are being manipulated by forces that we are not immediately aware of.
+While Prescott Russell locals view farmland as something we just buy or sell to expand our growing capacity or make a prudent retirement decision, discount the reality of today’s farming transactions is that pricing, demand and interest are being manipulated by forces that we are not immediately aware of.

 When we sip our morning coffee, and share news about who is up to what and who is going where, there is no obvious information source to educate us about how our regional market is influenced by people far away, in an entirely different culture: New York, private equity firms and savvy investors looking for the safe harbour for their piles of money.

 The simple fact is that the financial players in cities like London and New York want to invest in farm land for one simple reason: It is a wise place to park money.

 People with money tend to pay a premium for better parking.
 They are all about the parking: Where, when, and how much to park.
 The good news is that, right or wrong, their collective wisdom is to buy.

 While this would not have seemed the case 20 years ago, many local residents already owned, were inheriting farms then, or were buying then.
 This group of owners experienced some of the best rural appreciation in market value on the continent.

 Now large players, such as the Blackstone Group (a $48BB global private equity firm based out of New York City), want to see how much farther this appreciate will go.
 Their research shows that it is not only a safe bet, but it is an income producing bet.
 They expect to see respectful gains in 5 years.

 The Bubble Alarm

 Following the herd is never a good idea and being greedy when others are greedy is also a poor strategy.
 Yet land, in this previously neglected market, keeps going up.
 Why?